Dev-Zhao/ProfStef-README/README.md

 1 / 2.
 ```

-"You've seen the keyboard keys next to the 'Inspect it'?
+You've seen the keyboard keys next to the 'Inspect it'?
 It indicates the Ctrl- (or Cmd-) shortcut to execute this command.

-Try 'Ctrl + I' (or 'Cmd + I') on the following expressions:"
+Try 'Ctrl + I' (or 'Cmd + I') on the following expressions:

 ```smalltalk
 DateAndTime today.